-Due to all of this, it’s a haven for hikers and outdoorsmen.
+Due to all of this, it’s a haven for hikers and outdoorsmen, so we wanted to break down the best hiking in Scotland.
 The Scottish Highlands are soul-stirring and remain one of our favorite places for outdoor adventures of all time.
 If you want to make the most of the hikes be sure to pick up a rental car for Scotland as most spots are tough if not impossible by bus.

-Like most places, it’s pretty hard to limit the list to only 15, but we’ve compiled the 15 best hikes in Scotland.
+Like most places, it’s pretty hard to limit the list to only 15, but we’ve compiled the best hikes in Scotland for you to start at.
 Bonus: many of these hikes have a leg in the Highlands so that you can experience the true spirit of Scotland and its rugged, mystical natural landscape.

 Old Man of Hoy